BGI-Qingdao/SRY_Kmers_by_meryl/README.md

 ln -s msk/msk.gtx.meryl msk/msk.meryl
 ```

-**if your hostgram is abnormal, may be you can increase the --mfs to avoid misclassified male individuals in females.**
+**if your histogram is abnormal, maybe you can increase the --mfs to avoid misclassified male individuals in females.**